CME & MOC Information at ACG Annual Meeting

 Postgraduate Course

-AMA PRA Category 1 Credits™ are awarded as follows: 18.5 AMA PRA Category 1 Credits™ for the Postgraduate Course and 18 AMA PRA Category 1 Credits™ for the Postgraduate Course Bonus (Learning Luncheon) Sessions (Bonus Session must be purchased separately).
+AMA PRA Category 1 Credits™ are awarded as follows: 18.5 AMA PRA Category 1 Credits™ for the Postgraduate Course and 18.75 AMA PRA Category 1 Credits™ for the Postgraduate Course Optional Learning Luncheon Bonus Sessions (Bonus Lunch Session must be purchased separately).

 Self-Assessment Test